hamedbiglari/DRASTIC/ReadMe.md

 * Refer to shape 2 in repository attachment

 -------------------------------------------------------------
-Dear Client
-The process can be broken into five major steps that include:
+# The process can be broken into four major steps that include:

 1- first installing the bellow packages (before running the codes) install.packages("installr")